rafeahmad/JavaScript-Projects/Temprature_Converter/readme.md

 # Temprature Converter

-I have created a temprature converter using JavaScript, With the help of this you can convert celcius value into farenhite.
+I have created a temprature converter using JavaScript, With the help of this you can convert celcius value into fahrenheit.

 **Output -**